nhsuk/sexual-health-information-etl/README.md

 For further details see [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/).

 The ETL retrieves all the Sexual Health and Information Services from the Syndication API via the `modifiedsince` end point.
-Serco reload all the data when a change is made, so the `modifiedsince` end point will contain all records.
+Serco reload all the data with new IDs when a change is made, so the `modifiedsince` end point will contain all records.
+An incremental update approach is not possible due to the changing IDs.

-The date of the most recently modified file in blob storage beginning `shis-data` is used as the last run date.
+The date of the most recently modified file in blob storage beginning `shis-data`[<sup>*</sup>](#development-notes) is used as the last run date.

-If no file is present the last known good run date of `20/02/18` will be used.
+If no file is present the last known good run date of `20/02/2018` will be used.

 The ETL will exit if the `modifiedsince` end point contains no records, or returns a `404` error.

-The ETL version from the [package.json](package.json) is included along with a timestamp to enable a full rescan if the data structure changes, as this will be reflected in the application version.
+The ETL version from the [package.json](package.json) is included along with a datestamp to enable a full rescan if the data structure changes, as this will be reflected in the application version.

 Once the initial scan is complete, failed records will be revisited.
 IDs for records still failing after the second attempt